inversionhourglass/SkyAPM-dotnet/README.md

 You can run the following command to install the SkyWalking .NET Core Agent in your project.

 ```
-dotnet add package SkyAPM.Agent.AspNetCore
+dotnet add package SpanableSkyAPM.Agent.AspNetCore
 ```

 ## How to use
 Set the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable to support the activation of the SkyAPM .NET Core Agent.

-- Add the assembly name of `SkyAPM.Agent.AspNetCore` to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
+- Add the assembly name of `SpanableSkyAPM.Agent.AspNetCore` to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.

 ### Examples
 - On windows